Southern Stuart Corridor

 - Geomorphic, geologic, hydrogeologic, and hydrostratigraphic maps; and

-- A technical report describing revised geology, geomorphology, hydrogeological and hydrodynamic conceptual models; fault-zone hydrogeological characterisation; assessment of the groundwater resource potential and managed aquifer recharge suitability, and potential implications of new data and improved hydrogeological understanding for existing groundwater models, water allocation planning, monitoring strategies and groundwater management.
+- Summary report for each area describing revised hydrogeological and hydrodynamic conceptual models; assessment of the groundwater resource potential and managed aquifer recharge suitability, and potential implications of new data and improved hydrogeological understanding for existing groundwater models, water allocation planning, monitoring strategies and groundwater management.

 - 9,613 line-kilometre airborne electromagnetic survey;

-The Southern Stuart Corridor Project is being undertaken collaboratively with the Northern Territory Department of Environment and Natural Resources and Northern Territory Power and Water Corporation.
+The Southern Stuart Corridor Project was undertaken collaboratively with the Northern Territory Department of Environment and Natural Resources and Northern Territory Power and Water Corporation.

 Other key stakeholders include Central Land Council (CLC), NT Cattleman’s Association, local indigenous groups and landholders.